Kartoffi/svelte-todo-list/README.md

 # svelte-todo-list

 A todo-list made with Svelte.
+This was my first project trying out this really fun framework. <3

 **Note:** This project uses [pnpm](https://pnpm.io/) as the package manager.
 Please install pnpm if you don't have it yet (`npm install -g pnpm`).